Home Recording Tips: Which Room Should You Record In?

 And here’s the tambourine:

-While recording at home has many limitations, it can be fun to try to flip some of those around and use them to your benefit.
-So try experimenting for yourself to see how the different rooms in your home sound—you can even try different places within the same room!
-Once you get a feel for the different timbres you have available to you, think about how they could compliment your recordings.
+While recording at home has many limitations, it can be fun to flip them around and use the home to your benefit.
+So try experimenting for yourself to see how the different rooms in your home sound.
+Don’t forget to try different places within the same room.